 How do you charge and request money from clients over the Internet and local clients in your city

 A wrap up of the course and other ideas to develop a business stream from your videos

 After returning to Vancouver I planned my next travel adventure to Australia, Asia, and Taiwan.
-I sold my car and all my possessions and arrived in Taiwan with my essentials, camera gear, and my dreams.
-I currently live in Taiwan learning mandarin, teaching English, and filming travel videos.
+I sold my car and all my possessions and arrived in Taiwan on a working holiday my essentials, camera gear, and my dreams.